IQSS/dataverse/scripts/tests/ec2-memory-benchmark/README.md

 either locally, where you're running the script, or on the newly created instance.

-The script downloads an Ansible config file called `main.yml` which you should copy to `main2.yml` and edit to enable "sampledata".
-This config file changes often enough upstream that it's better to make changes locally.
+The main reason a dedicated Ansible config file is used is to enable "sampledata".

 Run the script as follows: